SharafatKarim/blog-site/posts/2022/browser-extensions/index.md

 Redesign the web with Stylus, a user styles manager.
 Stylus allows you to easily install themes and skins for many popular sites.
 - [Website](https://add0n.com/stylus.html)
 - [Firefox store](https://addons.mozilla.org/en-US/firefox/addon/styl-us/)
+### Stylebot
+An stylus alternative but more advanced!
+You can pick up an element and tweak it's setting with UI or CSS.
 ### Read aloud
 Reading texts.
 - [Read Aloud](https://addons.mozilla.org/en-US/firefox/addon/styl-us/)